 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise California State University, Dominguez Hills Toro Auxiliary Partners' basic financial statements.
-The accompanying supplementary information on pages 39 to 51 is presented for purposes of additional analysis as required by an Administrative Directive dated June 24, 2003, Financial Reporting Requirements for Auxiliary Organizations, from the California State University Office of the Chancellor, and is not a required part of the basic financial statements.
+The accompanying supplementary information on pages 40 to 52 is presented for purposes of additional analysis as required by an Administrative Directive dated June 24, 2003, Financial Reporting Requirements for Auxiliary Organizations, from California State University Office of the Chancellor, and is not a required part of the basic financial statements.

-The accompanying supplementary information on pages 39 to 51 is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the accompanying supplementary information on pages 39 to 51 is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The accompanying supplementary information on pages 40 to 52 is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
+In our opinion, the accompanying supplementary information on pages 40 to 52 is fairly stated, in all material respects, in relation to the basic financial statements as a whole.